Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: On RD bifurcations and root tracking for RD

 \subsection{Linear curve segments as support-switching bifurcations}

-As a side note to the main line of discussion of this Section, we offer an explanation of linear curve segments in terms of support-switching bifurcations between sub-optimal RD curves.
+As a side note to this Section's main line of discussion, we offer an explanation of linear curve segments in terms of support-switching bifurcations between sub-optimal RD curves.
 This explains the right bifurcation in Figure \ref{fig:Berger_example_2.7.3}.

 Suppose that at $D_1$ the curve is achieved by a solution of support $A \subseteq \hat{\mathcal{X}}$, and at $D_2 > D_1$ by a solution of support $B \subseteq \hat{\mathcal{X}}$, where neither of these subsets contains the other, $A \nsubseteq B$ and $B \nsubseteq A$.
 The case of a shrinking support at bifurcation was already handled in Section \ref{sub:cluster-vanishing-bifs-are-bifs}.
 Without loss of generality, suppose that $\hat{\cal{X}} = A \cup B$.
 For simplicity, suppose that outside bifurcations, the curve is achieved by a unique distribution.
 Denote by $R^A(D)$ and $R^B(D)$ the RD curves of the restricted problems to $A$ and $B$, respectively, and suppose that their respective ranges $(D_{min}^A, D_{max}^A)$ and $(D_{min}^B, D_{max}^B)$ of distortion values has a large enough intersection for the below to be meaningful.